joostkremers/ebib/docs/ebib-manual.md

 ## Manual installation

 It’s also possible to install Ebib manually.
-If you prefer this method, then you probably know what you’re doing so detailed instructions are omitted here.
+If you prefer this method, then you probably know what you’re doing, so detailed instructions are omitted here.
 Just be sure to also install the [parsebib](https://github.com/joostkremers/parsebib) package, which Ebib depends on.